-Method Description GET Requests a specified web page or other data POST Submits some data for the server to accept or process
+Method Description GET Requests a specified web page or other data

 - Resource: The name of the resource you wish to access.
 In the example above, the request is for a .png image called "logo" located in the folder "images." - HTTP Version: An indication of the version of HTTP being used; in this example it is HTTP 1.1. - Headers: Additional information included to help the server interpret the request.
 In the above example, "Host" is included, but many more can be added by placing them on additional lines.